 Building on our strong track record in research into the control of blood-borne viral and sexually transmissible infections, we have broadened the scope of our work to include neglected tropical diseases, malaria, influenza and other infectious diseases.

-Neglected tropical diseases are infectious diseases that occur in tropical and subtropical locations.
+Neglected tropical diseases, such as scabies, impetigo and trachoma, are infectious diseases that occur in tropical and subtropical locations.
 They are more likely to occur among populations living in poverty where unsanitary conditions and crowded living situations make controlling these infections very difficult.

 More than 130 million people worldwide are infected with scabies at any time.
 In Fiji, one quarter of the population is infected.
 In a world-first trial of mass drug administration in Fiji we have found that one round of ivermectin reduced the prevalence of scabies by 94 per cent one year after the intervention.
 In 2016 this trial was extended to the Solomon Islands.

 Trachoma is a global health issue, and is a particular problem in the Pacific.
 Australia is the only developed country to have endemic trachoma, with outbreaks occurring in remote and very remote Aboriginal and Torres Strait Islander communities.
 The Kirby Institute coordinates the National Trachoma Surveillance and Reporting Unit which collects vital information to inform targeted interventions and engagement with local communities.